gettis-gh/gettis-gh/README.md

 ### All Languages & Tools
 > ⚠️ **Disclaimer:**
 > I don’t master all of these.
-> I’ve grouped them by experience level so it's easier to understand what I actually use, what I'm learning, and what I’ve only experimented with.

 #### Regular Use
 - **Languages**: JavaScript, TypeScript, Python